gumstix/arduino-examples/roomsense-cayenne-relay-ctl/README.md

 ## Info

 The tree is activated by the PIR motion sensor when the room is occupied.
-After a vairiable interval (in minutes) of inactivity, the lights are turned off.
+After a variable interval (in minutes) of inactivity, the lights are turned off.
 The interval can be set with a slider input within the Cayenne project on channel 4 and the tree can be maually activated by a Cayenne button on channel 7.

 The sensors on the RoomSense also deliver temperature, humidity and barometric pressure.